Aurangabad: Local administration

-Aurangabad Municipal Corporation (AMC) is the local civic body.
+The Aurangabad Municipal Corporation (AMC) is the local civic body.
 It is divided into six zones.
-The Municipal Council was established in 1936, the Municipal Council area was about 54.5 km2.
-It was elevated to the status of Municipal Corporation from 8 December 1982, and simultaneously including eighteen peripheral villages, making the total area under its jurisdiction to 138.5 km2 extended its limits.
+The Municipal Council was established in 1936, and administers an area of about 54.5 km2.
+It was elevated to the status of municipal corporation on 8 December 1982, simultaneously including eighteen peripheral villages, raising the total area under its jurisdiction to 138.5 km2.

-The city is divided in 115 electoral wards called as Prabhag, and each ward is represented by a Corporator elected by the people from each ward.
-There are two Committees, General Body and Standing Committee headed by the Mayor and the chairman respectively.
-AMC is responsible for providing basic amenities like drinking water, drainage facility, road, street lights, healthcare facilities, primary schools, etc. AMC collects its revenue from the urban taxes which are imposed on citizens.
-The administration is headed by the Municipal Commissioner; an IAS Officer, assisted by the other officers of different departments.Aurangabad Metropolitan Region Development Authority (AMRDA) is being Formed for the Allover Development of the Region.
+The city is divided in 115 electoral wards called Prabhag, and each ward is represented by a corporator elected by the people from each ward.
+There are two committees, the General Body and Standing Committee, headed by the mayor and the chairman, respectively.
+The AMC is responsible for providing basic amenities, such as drinking water, drainage facilities, roads, street lights, healthcare facilities, primary schools, etc. The AMC collects its revenue from urban taxes collected from its citizens.
+The administration is headed by the Municipal Commissioner; an IAS Officer, assisted by the other officers of different departments.
+The Aurangabad Metropolitan Region Development Authority (AMRDA) is being formed for the development of the region.

 State and central administration

 Aurangabad division is one of the six administrative divisions of Maharashtra state in India.
-Aurangabad divisions almost completely coincides with the Marathwada region of Maharashtra.
-Aurangabad contributes one seat to the Lok Sabha – Aurangabad (Lok Sabha constituency).
-In 2019 general election, AIMIM candidate Sayed Imtiyaz Jaleel was elected as a member of parliament from Aurangabad.
+Aurangabad division almost completely coincides with the Marathwada region of Maharashtra.
+Aurangabad has one seat in the Lok Sabha.
+In the 2024 general election, Shiv Sena candidate Sandipanrao Bhumre was elected as a member of parliament from Aurangabad.

-Aurangabad also contributes three state assembly seats namely Aurangabad East, Aurangabad Central and Aurangabad West which are represented by Atul Moreshwar Save (BJP), Pradeep Jaiswal (Shiv-Sena) and Sanjay Shirsat (Shiv-Sena) respectively since 2019 Maharashtra Legislation Assembly election.
+Aurangabad also has three state assembly seats, Aurangabad East, Aurangabad Central and Aurangabad West, which are represented by Atul Moreshwar Save (BJP), Pradeep Jaiswal (Shiv-Sena) and Sanjay Shirsat (Shiv-Sena), respectively, since the 2019 Maharashtra Legislation Assembly election.

 Economy

 Aurangabad is considered to be a classic example of efforts of state government towards balanced industrialisation of state.
 The city was a major silk and cotton textile production center.
 A fine blend of silk with locally grown cotton was developed as Himroo textile.
 Paithani silk saris are also made in Aurangabad.
 With the opening of the Hyderabad-Godavari Valley Railways in the year 1900 several ginning factories were started.
 After 1960, Maharashtra Industrial Development Corporation (MIDC) began acquiring land and setting up industrial estates.
 The Maharashtra Center For Entrepreneurship Development's main office is in Aurangabad.
 Major industries in Auragabad are manufacturing, biotechnology, pharmaceuticals and automobiles etc. In the 1990s, land near Shendra village on the Aurangabad-Jalna route was purchased.
 The MIDC created the Waluj and Chikalthana Industrial Areas as part of its efforts, which were quickly purchased.

 Aurangabad is surrounded by the industrial areas (MIDCs) of Chikhalthana, Shendra and Waluj MIDC.
 A new industrial belt namely Shendra - Bidkin Industrial Park is being developed under DMIC.
 Major Siemens and automotive companies such as BMW, Audi India, Skoda Auto, Bajaj Auto and Goodyear Tire and Rubber Company have there units in the city.
-One of the largest Russian Steel Company NLMK has setup plant in DMIC Shendra phase.
+One of the largest Russian Steel Company NLMK has set up plant in DMIC Shendra phase.